key-networks/ztncui-containerized/README.md

 @flantel for contributing "Update exec.sh to allow override of HTTP_ variables from environment".

 https://www.guidodiepen.nl/2016/05/transfer-docker-data-volume-to-another-host/ for command line for copying Docker volumes between machines.

+@mark-stopka for contributing "Modify to enable TLS offload using Traefik".